Klipper3d/klipper/docs/Config_Reference.md

 Octoprint as they will conflict, and 1 will fail to initialize properly likely aborting your print.

-If you use Octoprint and stream gcode over the serial port instead of printing from virtual_sd, then remo **M1** and **M0** from *Pausing commands* in *Settings > Serial Connection > Firmware & protocol* will prevent the need to start print on the Palette 2 and unpausing in Octoprint
+If you use Octoprint and stream G-Code over the serial port instead of printing from virtual_sd, then remo **M1** and **M0** from *Pausing commands* in *Settings > Serial Connection > Firmware & protocol* will prevent the need to start print on the Palette 2 and unpausing in Octoprint